jhuang672/fish/README.md

 ### Data generation process:

+R code for data genenration:
 * **fish_sim.Rmd**: for grided on-shot space-filling design simulation.
 * **fish_seq.Rmd**: for sequential design simulation using IMSPE criteria.
-* **fish_sim_2.Rmd** for dense grided one-shot space-filling design simulation.
+* **fish_sim_2.Rmd**: for dense grided one-shot space-filling design simulation.

+NetLogo program and R wrapper:
+* **code/Fish.nlogo**: the NetLogo program for fish simulation, version NetLogo 6.0.4
+* **code/netlogo_fish_functions.R**: R wrapper for NetLogo

-Note: data simulation processes using fish model requires wrapping up NetLogo code into an R environment (which works for both Linux and Windows systems now, but there is an rJava issue with Mac).
+Note: data simulation processes using fish model requires wrapping up NetLogo code into an R environment.
+NetLogo 6.0.4 version was used for this paper, which works for both Linux and Windows systems, but with an rJava issue in macOS system.
-Both Rmarkdown files set up the environment first and wrap up NetLogo from R environment.
+Both Rmarkdown files set up the parameters first and call NetLogo to run from R environment.
 Then, generated data is further wrapped into R and saved into csv files.

 ### The **data** directory contains the simulated fish data: